seo77/installer/README.md

     bash install.sh

-Note: we recommend that you run this command using GNU screen, so that the installation process isn't interrupted if your SSH drops drops.
+Note: we recommend that you run this command using GNU screen, so that the installation process isn't interrupted if your SSH connection drops.

 ### Use ###